-4. Be brave.
+6. Be brave.
 Write what’s true for you.
 Write what you think.
 What about what confuses you and compels you.
 Write about the crazy, hard, and beautiful.
 Write what scares you.
 Write what makes you laugh and write what makes you weep.
+What what makes you feel ashamed or proud.
 Writing is risk and revelation.
 There’s no need to show up at the party if you’re only going to stand around with your hands in your pockets and stare at the drapes.

 How long did it take you to write your first book, Torch?

 There are three answers to this question and they are all true: four years, seven years, and thirty-four years.
 I found it to be both very fun and difficult to write my first book.
 It takes a tremendous amount of self-discipline, determination, and magical thinking to keep the faith with a project such as novel--what is it anyway, aside from a story you made up while sitting alone in a room?
 The reason I finished Torch is that I finally came to understand that the only thing worse than having to really, truly write the whole damn thing was having to live with the fact that I didn't.
 The day I wrote the final sentence I bawled my head off for an hour.